ayen8/pihole-unbound/README.md

 ### Step 5: Test your installation

-Configure your computer/router DNS settings to point to Host ServerIP.
+Configure your computer DNS settings to point to Host ServerIP.
+For whole home setting, this needs to be configured in your router.

 Go to the Pi-hole admin page at http://ServerIP:YourPort/admin